 The programme consists of a core with further modules taken from an options list.
-Enough options have to be taken in order to raise the total load to at least 126 CATS credits, which is the normal load.
-The maximum permitted load is 150 CATS credits.
+Enough options have to be taken in order to raise the total load to at least 120 CATS credits, which is defined to be the normal load for this course, up to a maximum of 150 CATS.

 |Core Modules||Weeks||CATS Credit|